Science at UM [S04-ep20]: Conquering the Waves

-This week on A l’UM la science, Frédéric Bouchette and Garance Marlier, researchers at Géosciences Montpellier , explain their work to combat coastal erosion.
-The report follows the steps involved in creating a hologram in an optics lab, and our last-minute guest presents a lecture by Jean-Baptiste Fressoz.
+This week on "Science at UM," Frédéric Bouchette and Garance Marlier, researchers at Géosciences Montpellier explain their work to combat coastal erosion.
+The report follows the steps involved in creating a hologram during an optics lab, and our last-minute guest presents a lecture by Jean-Baptiste Fressoz.
 A program broadcast on Divergence every Wednesday at 6 p.m.

-In an attempt to save his Atlantis, the mayor of Palavas-les-Flots is playing other cards.
-Although he told the press last year that he did not "feel that the sea was invading us and did not want to alarm people," he has also launched the Palavas Horizon 2050 program, which aims to preserve the beach and restore the coastline with the help of researchers and experts.
+In an effort to save his “Atlantis,” the mayor of Palavas-les-Flots is playing a different set of cards.
+While he told the press last year thathedid notfeel “that the sea is invading us and did not want to panic people,” he simultaneously launched the Palavas Horizon 2050 program, aimed at preserving the beach and restoring the coastline by drawing on the expertise of researchers and experts.

-Our guests today are among those researchers who are trying to come up with solutions for local authorities.
-Frédéric Bouchette is a researcher at the Montpellier Geosciences Laboratory, and Garance Marlier has just completed her thesis.
-They have tested a biomimetic solution in Palavas-les-Flots to limit sediment transport.
-Their work has been published in the Journal of Marine Science and Engineering.
+Our guests today are among the researchers working to develop solutions for local governments.
+Frédéric Bouchette is a researcher at the Géosciences Montpellier laboratory, and Garance Marlier has just completed her dissertation.
+They tested a biomimetic solution in Palavas-les-Flots to limit sediment transport.
+Their work was published in the Journal of Marine Science and Engineering.

 Read: